 9 Day Combination Package

-From Tokyo: Visiting Tokyo, Kamakura, Mt.
+From Tokyo: Visiting Tokyo, Nikko, Mt.
 Fuji, Kyoto, Nara & Hiroshima

 Sunrise Guided Tours are a combination of Day Tours which also includes your accommodation & transportation.
 Your guide & group will change each day.
 Fixed pickup, transfer times & full itinerary to be advised on the final itinerary in Japan on arrival.
 Daily schedule is subject to change on any given day due to unforeseen circumstances.

 Check into your Tokyo hotel.

 Drive by National Diet Building

 This is the center of the Japanese Government.
 Don’t let the impressive Western-style architecture fool you–this building is constructed almost entirely out of pure Japanese materials.

 Drive by Imperial Palace

 Formerly known as Edo Castle, this palace is the residence of the Emperor of Japan.